hombit/scoop-on-docker-swarm/README.md

 Ssh to each your host and install Docker manually.
 Use instructions from [docker.com](http://docker.com).
 When you need to perform some `docker` or `docker-compose` command on the host, you should ssh to it.
+Don’t forget to add your user to `docker` group or use `sudo` for every Docker command.

 Create swarm
 ------------